-SCHOOLS ARE OPEN FOR THE AUTUMN TERM
+SCHOOLS ARE OPEN FOR THE SUMMER TERM

 All pupils, in all year groups, are to attend school full-time throughout the autumn term.
 This applies to primary, secondary (including sixth forms), post-16 academies, infant, junior, middle, upper, school-based nurseries and boarding schools.

 In order to minimise the number of contacts that a child has during the school day, the government has set out guidelines for schools to follow.
-The government also expects each school to plan for the possibility of local restrictions and how they will ensure continuity of education.

 - a requirement that people who are ill stay at home